The legal studies minor is an interdisciplinary program that allows students to study the role of law and legal institutions in society.

 L84 Lw St 3561 Women and the Law

-We explore the development of women's legal rights by examining the ways in which social constructions of gender, race, class and sexuality have shaped American legal concepts within the limited bounds of traditional legal reasoning.
-We begin by placing our current legal framework, and its gender, race and other societal assumptions, in an historical and Constitutional context.
-We then examine many of the critical questions raised by feminist theory, feminist legal thought and other critical perspectives.
-For example, is the legal subject gendered as male, and, if so, how effectively can women use the law to gain greater social equity?
-What paradoxes have emerged in areas, such as employment discrimination, family law or reproductive rights, as women have sought liberal equality?
+This course (formerly called "Women and the Law") explores how social constructions of gender, race, class and sexuality have shaped traditional legal reasoning and American legal concepts, including women's legal rights.
+We will begin by placing our current legal framework, and its gender, race, sexuality, and other societal assumptions, in an historical and Constitutional context.
+We will then examine many of the questions raised by feminist theory, feminist jurisprudence, and other critical perspectives.
+For example, is the legal subject gendered male, and, if so, how can advocates (for women and men) use the law to gain greater equality?
+What paradoxes have emerged in areas such as employment discrimination, family law, or reproductive rights, as women and others have sought liberal equality?
 What is the equality/difference debate about and why is it important for feminists?
-The course is thematic, but we spend time on key cases that have influenced law and policy, examining how they affect the everyday lives of women.
+How do intersectionality and various schools of feminist thought affect our concepts of discrimination, equality and justice?
+The course is thematic, but we will spend time on key cases that have influenced law and policy, examining how they affect the everyday lives of women.
+Over the years, this course has attracted WGSS students and pre-law students.
+This course is taught by law students under the supervision of a member of the School of Law faculty.
+Students who have taken L77 3561 Women and the Law can not take this class.

 Same as L77 WGSS 3561